robertwayne/bufferfish/README.md

 # 🐡 bufferfish

 `bufferfish` is utility library for working with binary network messages between Rust and TypeScript, such as over WebSockets.
-It provides a simple API for encoding and decoding data into binary arrays, as well as generating TypeScript definitions and decoding functions from your Rust code.
+It provides a simple API for encoding and decoding data into binary arrays, as well as generating TypeScript definitions and encode/decode functions from your Rust code.

-_This library has an unstable API and may be missing some basic functionality.
+_This library has an unstable API.
 I can't recommend using it in production, although I am using it for my own production project._

 ## Table of Contents